EliAndrewC/l7r/setting/l7r.md

 This distinction led to a new urban phenomenon of bloodspeakers in cities, who were able to take advantage of dense populations to acquire more power and commit bolder acts against samurai than they could perform in the countryside.
 Kidnappings, murders, and larger rituals (especially on certain busy festival days) are all common.
 Whereas tsukai in the days before Iuchiban were a rural phenomenon, since they could not operate in large population centers without being found by shugenja.

 To combat this new bloodspeaker threat, a new Office of the Jade Champion was founded, which oversaw a new type of magistrate called "Witch Hunters".
 Trained from a young age by being repeatedly exposed to the Shadowlands taint from early childhood, those Witch Hunters who survive this training are both immune to the Shadowlands taint and able to detect it even in bloodspeakers who try to conceal it.
 Unfortunately, this detection is not perfect, and the powerful bloodspeakers have only a small chance of being detected.
-Fortunately, if an entire coven is suspected, it's likely that at least one member will fail to escape detection, and once a single bloodspeaker is found, they can reveal the identities of the others - though the identities of their coven members is often obvious based on who they spend their time consorting with.
+Fortunately, if an entire coven is suspected, it's likely that at least one member will fail to escape detection, and once a single bloodspeaker is found, they can reveal the identities of the others - though the identities of their coven members are often obvious based on who they spend their time consorting with.

 Witch Hunters quickly grew in number and importance in order to fight against the rapid spread of bloodspeaker covens.
 At one point, the Hantei Emperor ordered a Witch Hunter placed in every domain capital in the Empire, with these magistrates of the Jade Champion being given jurisdiction to investigate any reports of tsukai activity anywhere.
 Some of these orders were later rescinded for reasons described below, and the power and influence of Witch Hunters has waxed and waned over the centuries according to the needs of the Empire.